Skip to content

 The Early Sjögren's blood panel tests for three autoantibodies (SP1, PSP, and CA6) to help diagnose patients with dry eyes and mouth who test negative on traditional blood tests.
 Because these markers are not yet part of official guidelines, further testing like a lip biopsy is often needed to confirm the disease.

 If your doctor has mentioned an “Early Sjögren’s” blood panel, they are referring to a specialized test that looks for three distinct autoantibodies: salivary protein 1 (SP1), parotid secretory protein (PSP), and carbonic anhydrase 6 (CA6) [1].
 Autoantibodies are immune system proteins that mistakenly target the body’s own tissues.
-While traditional tests for Sjögren’s syndrome look for the well-established ANA, SSA/Ro, and SSB/La antibodies, this newer panel searches for markers that often appear earlier in the disease process [1].
+While traditional tests for Sjögren’s disease look for the well-established ANA, SSA/Ro, and SSB/La antibodies, this newer panel searches for markers that often appear earlier in the disease process [1].

 Why is this panel used?

-Diagnosing primary Sjögren’s syndrome can be a long and frustrating process.
+Diagnosing primary Sjögren’s disease can be a long and frustrating process.
 Many people experience the classic symptoms of dry eyes, dry mouth, and profound fatigue, yet their standard autoimmune blood work comes back completely normal [2][3].
 This is sometimes referred to as being seronegative—meaning you have the symptoms, but lack the traditional blood markers.

 The Early Sjögren’s panel was developed to help identify the condition in these seronegative patients.
 Preliminary research suggests that testing for SP1, PSP, and CA6 may offer higher accuracy for diagnosing Sjögren’s in its earliest stages, well before the traditional markers appear in the blood [1].
 By detecting these novel autoantibodies, doctors may be able to diagnose the condition earlier.
 An early diagnosis can lead to faster medical intervention, potentially improving both glandular symptoms (like dry eyes and mouth) and extra-glandular symptoms, such as joint pain and nerve issues [4][1].